theuerc/Website/src/routes/blog/qovery-and-gitpod.md

     description: Website Preview
 ```

 3. After committing and pushing from Gitpod on your necessary changes, Qovery will automatically re-deploy the new version without any downtime.
-You can even head to the Deployment Logs on the Qovery interface to see what happens in real-time such as the rebuild.
+You can even head to the deployment logs on the Qovery interface to see what happens in real-time such as the rebuild.

 ## Try a New Feature Before Pushing it to Production